12/28/20

 More Sonoran Desert & Colorado Plateau Coloring Pages

+(Please note: This content was created during the COVID crisis.
+The SCBWI no longer hosts the pages.)
 As part of the Society of Children's Book Writers and Illustrators' Digital Directory for Remote Learning Resources COVID-19 Project, I have created a webpage and have been adding coloring pages as time permits.
 Here are some of the recent additions available for download:

 Plants and Animals of the Sonoran Desert and Colorado Plateau